ColinMaudry/dita-rdf/README.md

  - A DITA Open toolkit plugin will be created soon to enable the extraction of RDF triple from DITA content
  - The plugin will then be adapted to be used in Componize for Alfresco

+Useful links:
-The online version of the DITA RDF ontology can be found at http://purl.org/dita/ns# (this is also the base URI of the ontology).
+ - The online version of the DITA RDF ontology can be found at http://purl.org/dita/ns# (this is also the base URI of the ontology).
-A graphical representation of the ontology can be viewed here: http://bit.ly/DitaRdfLucidChart Some background information can be found there: http://bit.ly/AboutDitaRdfOnto (Google document)
+ - A graphical representation of the ontology can be viewed here: http://bit.ly/DitaRdfLucidChart
+ - Some background information can be found there: http://bit.ly/AboutDitaRdfOnto (Google document)

 The DITA RDF ontology and the related tools are licensed under a under a Creative Commons BY-SA 3.0 license (http://creativecommons.org/licenses/by-sa/3.0/).